weirdgloop/weirdgloop.org/_posts/2024-10-10-why-were-helping-more-wikis-move-away-from-fandom.md

 Historically, independent wikis have had an extremely hard time winning this battle.
 Most of the traffic stayed on the Fandom wiki, and the independent wikis often fizzled out.
 This had a chilling effect on the remaining communities, and emboldened Fandom to further prioritize revenue extraction.

 That’s the key takeaway: **if leaving Fandom was easy, they wouldn’t be able to enshittify as much as they have**.

 But don’t lose hope!
 Google has gotten much friendlier to independent wikis over the last decade.
 With a large, sustained effort, we were able to recover 95% of RuneScape Wiki traffic within the first year.

 ## Why ditching Fandom is cool and based

 The main advantage of leaving Fandom is likely clear to anyone who’s ever visited one of their wikis without an ad blocker.
 But there’s more than that!
 When you have a site that people are happy to go to (instead of something they’re forced to grimace and use), you get all these wonderful secondary effects that are worth mentioning.

 For starters: on average, moving away from Fandom doubles the number of people editing.
-I’ve seen pattern across every wiki we’ve ever moved off Fandom, but here’s a pretty striking graph from OSRS Wiki:
+I’ve seen the pattern across every wiki we’ve ever moved off Fandom, but here’s a pretty striking graph from OSRS Wiki:

 ![Graph of OSRS editors by editcount per month](/images/posts/osrs-edit-count.png){:width="650"}{:style="display: block; margin: auto;"}

-incredibly consistent: way more people show up and want to help, when they feel like they’re contributing to something that isn’t taking advantage of them.
+It's incredibly consistent: way more people show up and want to help, when they feel like they’re contributing to something that isn’t taking advantage of them.

 It’s not a coincidence that OSRS Wiki got really good once we left Fandom in 2018.
 Once we had way more people wanting to contribute (and the only objective was “make the best possible wiki for the game”) the wiki magically got way better!
 Crazy!